sdc-china/IDA-doc/_posts/2018-04-07-analyzer-statistic-report.md

    ![][bpmn_artifacts_statistic]

 ## BAW v19 Migration Relevant Statistic
    As we know, there are some features/artifacts are dprecated on BAW v19.
-In this section, we list all the impacted the artifacts if we want to migrate the process application to latest BAW version.
+In this section, we list all the impacted artifacts during BAW migration.
 It can give you a detailed migration relevant statistics before you start to migrate your process application.
    - In Adhoc Start Event table, we can view all Adhoc start event used in BPD which is deprecated in Process.
    - In Deprecated Assignment table, we can view all depreciated assignments like "Last user in Lane", "list of User", "Routing Policy" and "Custom" used in BPD, which is deprecated in Process.
    - In Web Service table, we can view all inline webservice used in heritage service which is deprecated in service flow.